 Afternoon: Continue your exploration of the Old Faithful area.
 Take time to walk through the Historic Old Faithful Inn on your own or join hotel expert for tour of Old Faithful Inn (time tbd).
 Built during the winter of 1903-04, the Old Faithful Inn was designed by Robert Reamer.
 It is a masterpiece of rustic architecture reflecting the chaos of nature.
 The building is a rustic log and wood-frame structure with gigantic proportions.
 The lobby features a 65-foot ceiling, a massive rhyolite fireplace, and railings made of contorted Lodgepole pine.
 The Inn is a designated National Historic Landmark.
 Depart Old Faithful for Grand Teton National Park mid to late afternoon.
 Travel from Yellowstone National Park through the south gate to Teton National Park.
 Located at the heart of the Greater Yellowstone Ecosystem, the Rockefeller Parkway connects Grand Teton and Yellowstone National Parks.
 The late conservationist and philanthropist John D. Rockefeller, Jr. made significant contributions to several national parks including Grand Teton, Acadia, Great Smoky Mountains, and Virgin Islands.

-Evening: Take a walk, swim in the outdoor pool (June, July and August), watch for wildlife, or just relax in the Grand Lobby of the Lodge.
+Evening: Take a walk, swim in the outdoor heated pool (June, July and August), watch for wildlife, or just relax in the Grand Lobby of the Lodge.
 Check the lobby information board for special evening presentations or activities.

 Activity note: Optional morning field trip: Limited walking from one to two blocks at picture stops, flat-paved parking areas to one-half to one mile on mostly flat sidewalks in town of Jackson.
 Overnight location: Walking on sidewalks from cottages to dining area and activities varies from two blocks to six blocks.